What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 Jeff Herbert, Team Leader from Australia Awards Indonesia also presented on the new approach to on-award engagement – linking Awardees to Australian networks during their time in Australia.
 The Australia Awards Indonesia is piloting the way for on-award engagement with active support from the Indonesian Awardees.

-The Forum also provided time to reflect on common program challenges such as managing fraud, supporting Awardees in better performance and in how we understand and communicate value for money for the Australia Awards.
+The Forum also provided time to reflect on common program challenges such as managing fraud, supporting Awardees in better performance, and how we understand and communicate value for money for the Australia Awards.

 Many of the Team Leaders left Bangkok reflecting on their own experiences in their programs whilst imagining the possibilities outlined by others and ended with teams heading back to their programs to look at future activities and opportunities.